Combining Data Generation and Active Learning for Low-Resource Question Answering: Experimental Setup

+Furthermore, as D-SP, LS and RT are computationally expensive, with LS actually decoding generated text after each forward pass, performing AL with LS and RT on NQ was not feasible for us.
+Therefore, we selected 10000 random samples from this domain for use with AL, denoted as NQ\#10000 in our experiments.

-\paragraph{Training} Similarly to \citet{shakeri_end--end_2020}, in our approach we use \texttt{bart-large}~\citep{lewis_bart_2019} with 406M parameters for the data generation model as this showed better results in our preliminary experiments compared to \texttt{gpt2-large}~\citep{radford_language_2019}.
-It is fine-tuned using cross entropy loss and the model with the best loss on the evaluation data is selected.
+Regarding the models, we use \texttt{bart-large} \cite{lewis_bart_2019} with 406M parameters for the data generation model as this showed better results in our preliminary experiments compared to \texttt{gpt2-large} \cite{radford_language_2019} and is similar to previous work~\cite{shakeri_end--end_2020} from where we also take hyperparameters.
+Therefore, the data generation model is fine-tuned using cross entropy loss with AdamW Optimizer \cite{loshchilov_decoupled_2019}, a learning rate of $3\mathrm{e}{-5}$ with $10\%$ warm-up and a batch size of $24$.
+The best model is selected on the evaluation data w.r.t. loss.
 Fine-tuning of the data generation model is performed for 5 epochs on source domain data first, followed by fine-tuning on the target domain.
 As we found that 5 epochs is too few for fine-tuning in the low-resource setting, on the target domain we fine-tune it for 10 epochs instead.
-In addition, we perform early stopping based on the dev set loss.
+We use this type of large language model as it can be trained with rather low hardware constraints, and iterative training is crucial to AL. For details of the MRQA model and its training see section \ref{ssec:experimental_setup_mrqa_model}.

-To fit the context concatenated with the question into the model we split the context into several chunks.
-We only consider those chunks where the answer does occur in the context.
-Additionally, since TechQA has long questions we truncate the questions to the first 200 tokens, to allow for sufficient space in the input for the context as well.
+To fit the context concatenated with the question into the models, we split the context into several chunks.
+We only consider those chunks where the answer occurs in the context.
+Additionally, since TechQA has long questions, we truncate the questions to the first 200 tokens, to allow for sufficient space in the input for the context as well.